 Why is This Happening?

-Commercial flights are risky because of the number of passengers in a flight – which is undesirable in current circumstances.
+Commercial flights are risky because of the number of passengers on a flight – which is undesirable in current circumstances.
 There are also lots of guidelines and restrictions that should be followed.
 Flying on commercial flights on its own is already a hassle, but combined with these, it became so much worse.

 The Industry on Climate Change